 Outdoor Recreation School • Three Rivers Park District

-For those schools and families within or close to the Three Rivers Park District area, their Outdoor Recreation School is a great resource.
-Their curriculum supports some of Minnesota’s K-12 academic standards (you can find details the ORS page).
+For those schools and families within or close to the Three Rivers Park District area, their Outdoor Recreation School (ORS) is a great resource.
+Their curriculum supports some of Minnesota’s K-12 academic standards.

 Classes are offered at several Three Rivers’ parks, and can even be brought to a location near you by request.
-Classes run fall-through-spring, covering activities in all seasons.
+Classes run year-round, covering activities in all seasons.

 ORS offers classes in activities like: